-While you should always check with your doctor before using any products, tea tree oil is generally considered to be safe and effective for a wide range of health issues, and it’s also very effective when used for beauty purposes.
-If you’re looking to add tea tree oil to your medicine cabinet, here are four ways to get the most from this amazing product.
+While you should always check with your doctor before using any products, tea tree oil is generally considered to safe and effective for a wide range of health issues.
+It’s also effective when used for beauty purposes.
+If you’re looking to add tea tree oil to your medicine cabinet, here are four ways to get the most from this fantastic product.

 1. For the Hair

-Quality hair products containing tea tree oil are widely available and have some very important benefits to promote healthy hair.
-Not only do the tea tree oil shampoo products result in shiny, lush hair, they’re also very good for the scalp.
-The moisturizing properties of the oil keep the scalp in good shape, which prevents dandruff and can even promote hair growth.
+Quality hair products containing tea tree oil are widely available and have some significant benefits to promote healthy hair.
+Tea tree oil shampoo not only results in shiny, lush hair, it’s also good for the scalp.
+The moisturizing properties of the oil keep the scalp in good shape, preventing dandruff and can even promote hair growth.

-Additionally, if you’ve ever had to deal with a case of head lice you know how difficult it can be to treat.
-Tea tree oil can kill lice, and it also prevents them from coming back so it can be used proactively, especially if your child’s school is experiencing an outbreak.
+If you’ve ever had to deal with a case of head lice, you know how difficult it can be to treat.
+Tea tree oil can kill lice.
+It also prevents them from coming back so it can be used proactively.
+Especially if your child’s school is experiencing an outbrea.

 2. Clear Fungal Infections

 Tea tree oil has strong anti-fungal properties and can be used to treat fungal infections almost anywhere on the body.
-It can be useful for toenail fungus and athlete’s foot, and in some cases has been shown to as or more effective as the chemical treatments for these irritating and sometimes painful infections.
+It can be useful for toenail fungus and athlete’s foot.
+In some cases has been shown to be as, if not more effective than the chemical treatments for these irritating and sometimes painful infections.
 Mix a few drops of the oil with witch hazel and apply to the affected area a few times a day.
-However, if you have sensitive skin you may want to start slowly to ensure that you don’t develop a rash.
+If you have sensitive skin, you may want to start slowly to ensure that you don’t develop a rash.
 Discontinue use if you do.

 3. For Healthy Skin